 Central Terminal, Buffalo, New York

-Buffalo's Central Terminal is stunning in its dominance, lurking over the city's eastside neighborhood.
+Buffalo's Central Terminal is stunning in its dominance, lurking over the city's East Side neighborhood.
 Standing at 17 stories in a section of town where next to nothing is more than two stories, the Central Terminal looks forever out of place.
-The art deco structure is comparable to New York City's Grand Central Terminal in its detail, but the notable difference is that it's been abandoned for nearly 40 years.
-When the trains were diverted to a new route the station was determined unnecessary and it was left abandoned.
+The art deco structure is comparable to New York City's Grand Central Terminal in its detail, but the notable difference is that it's been abandoned for decades.
+When the trains were diverted to a new route, the station was determined unnecessary and it was left abandoned.

 The building is particularly popular with urban explorers for its sheer size and general accessibility.
-Tours are regularly hosted throughout the terminal and a number of events are hosted throughout the year to raise funds to keep the building in general good health until someone with a vision can bring it back to life.
+Tours are regularly hosted throughout the terminal and a number of events are hosted throughout the year.
+The funds raised are used to keep the building in good health until someone with a vision can bring it back to life.

 Mount St. Mary's Nursing Home, Niagara Falls, New York